1/31/2023

 Analyst, Barclays

 Thanks so much indeed for taking the question.
-Just from my side on the guidance you have guided of course you reiterated the midterm guidance of medium mid-single digit EBITDA growth particularly low.
-Could you just spell out what you are assuming in terms of energy hedging, energy pricing just so we can get a sense of the headwind that you are assuming for that.
-I am sure in your guidance you have assumed some sort of conservative element given what we saw in 2022 you sort of hinted as much.
-And then just on the spectrum side it is probably hard for you to comment too much ahead of the spectrum auction.
-We don't seem to be happy with your current spectrum portfolio.
+Just from my side on the guidance um you've guided of course you reiterated the midterm guidance of medium um mid single digit ebitda growth but this is low could you just spell out what you're assuming in terms of energy hedging energy pricing just so we can get a sense of the the headwind that you're assuming for that i'm sure in your guidance you've assumed some sort of conservative element given what we saw in 2022 you sort of hinted as much And then just on this spectrum side, it's probably hard for you to comment too much ahead of a spectrum auction.
+You don't really seem to be signaling.
+But given it's mostly renewal, maybe you can just give some views in terms of if you're happy with your current spectrum portfolio.
 You don't have a burning need to acquire a lot more or get rid of a lot less.
-Any thoughts in terms of your high level thinking about spectrum given the net from mobility structure would be helpful.
+Any thoughts in terms of your high-level thinking about spectrum, given the network mobility structure, would be helpful.
 Thank you.

 speaker